getsling/AppTemplate/style.md

     }

     // Yes, it's silly code.
 It's only here to show good spacing.
+    // Also note how the comment begins with a space.
     NSString *name = [person.name isEqualToString:@"Joe"] ? @"Joe" : nil;
     NSString *nameWithDefault = name ?: @"Unknown";